comsechq/tradera.net/README.md

 Clone this source source, compile, add a reference to `TraderaWebService.dll`.

-## Using nuget
+## From nuget.org

-We've uploaded this class libary to [nuget](https://www.nuget.org/packages/tradera.net/)!
+This class libary is on [nuget](https://www.nuget.org/packages/TraderaWebService)!

 In Visual Studio, type the following commmand in the `Package Manager Console`: